PVC Film: A Guide – Benefits, Options & Applications

 Binders

-In the Construction and Architecture industry, PVC film is commonly referred to as Industrial Fabrics, and it’s widely used for:
+In the construction and architecture industry, PVC film is commonly referred to as Industrial Fabrics.
+It's widely used for:

 Vapor barriers and insulation wraps